India's annual green finance is just one-fourth of its needs, finds study | Headlines

 - India

-An analysis and advisory organisation has released an update on India's ''first-ever effort'' to track green investment flows, which are falling far short of the country’s current need for its ambitious climate targets.
+Analysis and advisory organizations have released an update on India's ''first-ever effort'' to track green investment flows, which are falling far short of the country's current need for its ambitious climate targets.

+Climate Policy Initiative in its report titled 'Landscape of Green Finance in India', has claimed that ''the tracked green finance in 2019-2020 was Rs 309,000 crore (nearly USD 44 billion) per annum, which is less than a fourth of India's needs''.

-The evaluation of finance flows has been estimated for key real economy sectors like clean energy, clean transport and energy efficiency, the organisation said.
+The evaluation of financial flows has been estimated for key real economy sectors like clean energy, clean transport, and energy efficiency, the organization said.

 This year, the report also provides a first-of-its-kind evaluation of adaptation financing for select sectors.